 If a pumpkin is green that also means it’s ripe and ready to eat, I tend to buy ready to eat pumpkins.
 Lastly make sure there are no dints or dings in your pumpkin to ensure it’s fresh.

-You will need around a quarter of a pumpkin for this recipe so you could make soup, salad or hummus with the rest of your pumpkin!.
+You will need around a quarter of a pumpkin for this recipe so you could make soup, salad, pumpkin casserole or hummus with the rest of your pumpkin!

 Aside from pumpkin, you’ll also need some spinach, onion, garlic, olive oil, firm tofu and plant based milk.

 In terms of seasoning and spices, you’ll need turmeric, onion powder, garlic powder and kala namak (black salt).